 A surprise gift room is a great way to give little ones a taste of independence.
 Whether it's for Christmas, Mother's Day or Father's Day, you can help children pick a present for the ones they love while boosting the PTA piggy bank.

-Charging the same for everything is the simplest option, but having a range of amounts means there's something for everyone.
-Keep items at pocket money prices, around £1-£3, and price things depending on how much they cost - for example, if it cost £1, double it to £2.
+Charging the same for everything makes things simple, but you could also offer items at a range of different amounts, so there's something for everyone.
+Keep items at pocket-money prices, and price gifts according to what they cost – for example, if it cost £1, sell it for £2.

-Collecting orders through a pre-order form means you can know how much to buy (and of what, if you include a male/female recipient question) and receive the payment in advance, so you don't need to worry about children forgetting on the day.
-Limiting the number of gifts per child prevents stocks running out before everyone's had a chance to buy.
+Collecting orders through a pre-order form means you know how much to buy.
+Parents can pay in advance, so you don't need to worry about children forgetting on the day.
+Limit the number of gifts per child to prevent stocks running out before everyone's had a chance to buy.

 - Click here for Mother's Day gift ideas

 - Click here for five Father's Day fundraisers